The PH+ guide to Thermal Breaks

 As the cantilevers are commonly a direct continuation of the internal floor slab, where insulation is being installed internally, in a cavity or externally, the insulation line is inevitably broken by the concrete slab.
-For such situations, Schöck have a wide range of products in the Isokorb range which deal with the most typical requirements (e.g. fully cantilevered balconies, balconies with uplift forces as well as gravity, balconies supported by concrete columns).
+For such situations, Schöck have a wide range of products in the Isokorb range - available in Ireland via Contech Accessories and in the UK via Schöck Ltd UK - which deal with the most typical requirements (e.g. fully cantilevered balconies, balconies with uplift forces as well as gravity, balconies supported by concrete columns).
 In principle they all consist of an expanded polystyrene core into which structural rebar is embedded.
 These components can transfer bending moment stress and shear forces as well as uplift forces.

 The equivalent thermal conductivity of these components will depend on the steel content and specific polystyrene used, as across the vast range steel sizes and spacings as well as overall product size will change depending on the requirements of the project or location of installation in the envelope.